Elle Cordova: Career

 Alongside creative partner and lead guitarist/multi-instrumentalist Toni Lindgren, Cordova has released five full-length studio albums as Reina del Cid: blueprints, plans (credited to "Reina del Cid & the Cidizens"; 2012); The Cooling (2015); Rerun City (2017); Morse Code (2019); and Candy Apple Red (2022).

 The Cooling and Rerun City were recorded at Pachyderm Studios.
-Songs from The Cooling were featured on NPR and Baeble Music.
-Paste magazine featured her subsequent single release, "Death Cap", and its filmed-in-Iceland music video.
+Songs from The Cooling were featured on NPR and Paste, which highlighted the single "Death Cap" and its music video filmed in Iceland.

-Cordova released Morse Code on October 4, 2019, with a concert at The Cedar Cultural Center in Minneapolis.
+Morse Code was released on October 4, 2019, with a concert at The Cedar Cultural Center in Minneapolis.

 Cordova and Lindgren moved to Los Angeles in early 2020.
 Their fifth studio album, Candy Apple Red, was released on April 28, 2022, with a concert at the Turf Club in St. Paul.

-In July 2023, Reina del Cid "reintroduced" herself as Elle Cordova to reflect new "songs and poems that feel more personal...than ever before."
+In July 2023, Cordova "reintroduced" herself as Elle Cordova, releasing material under her name to reflect new "songs and poems that feel more personal."
 As a self-professed "English major nerd with a penchant for sci-fi tv shows", she has released poems, skits, and songs about science, space, sci-fi, and literary themes, some set to hip-hop beats.
 She launched a YouTube channel under the new name.
 The Reina del Cid channel was renamed, first to "Sunday Mornings HQ" and then to "Elle & Toni", where Cordova and Lindgren continue to post weekly covers and originals.
-The band's new album will be an Elle Cordova release; previous material will retain the Reina del Cid moniker.
+She said her next album would be an Elle Cordova release, although previous material will retain the Reina del Cid moniker.

-In her April 2024 TED Talk, Cordova presented "Poetry and music that reaches across the digital void", performing her original song "Carl Sagan" and exploring social media and human connection.
-TED presented her as a musician known for online comedy sketches, rhyming spoken-word poetry, and videos celebrating literature, space, technology and nerd culture.
+In an April 2024 TED Talk, "Poetry and music that reaches across the digital void", Cordova performed her song "Carl Sagan" and explored social media and human connection.
+TED presented her as a musician known for online comedy sketches, rhyming spoken-word poetry, and videos celebrating literature, space, technology, and nerd culture.

 On August 4, 2024, Cordova uploaded to YouTube a cover of Darrell Scott's song "Long Time Gone", and wrote in the description that "We've been a 'long time gone' from this channel temporarily (working on our new album and a few other exciting projects!)".